-- Click the pencil icon / to open the Column Chooser dialog, and select a column to define the grouping values.
+• Click the pencil icon ✓ to open the Column Chooser dialog, and select a column to define the grouping values.
 You can select a column on the plan code table, or on a lookup table.
-Only integer or string column types can be used to define the groupings. - If you specify a grouping column and later want to clear it, click the delete icon X. Tasks for the step will no longer display in groups.
+Only integer or string column types can be used to define the groupings.